Details

 Use in salad, coulis, puree, raw or dried.

-Sow in pots, at a temperature between 16 and 20 °C, under a well-lit shelter, 5 weeks before planting.
-Transplant the entire root ball into the ground, after the last frosts, at a minimum distance of 50 cm, burying the stem up to the first leaves.
-Water abundantly at the time of planting.
+Sow in pots, at a temperature between 16 and 20°C, under a well-lit shelter, 5 weeks before planting.
+Transplant the entire root ball into the ground, after the last frosts, at least 50 cm apart, burying the stem up to the first leaves.
+Water thoroughly when planting.

-Solanaceae need light and heat to produce.
-In cool climates, it is best to grow them under cover and, depending on the soil, provide regular watering.
+Nightshades require light and warmth to produce.
+In cooler climates, they are best grown indoors and, depending on the soil, require regular watering.

-There are different points of view on how to approach the famous pruning of tomatoes and each gardener has arguments to justify his theory.
-To the question "what to do?" the answer is very simple: whatever you want!
+There are different views on how to approach the famous pruning of tomatoes, and every gardener has arguments to support their theory.
+To the question "what to do?" the answer is simple: whatever you want!

-Pruning tomatoes by disbudding is not obligatory; it is intended to increase the size of the fruits, their earliness and to facilitate the harvesting work.
+Pruning tomatoes by de-suckering is not mandatory; it is intended to increase the size of the fruits, their precocity and to facilitate harvesting work.

-This method nevertheless has two drawbacks: it requires time and discernment.
+This method, however, has two drawbacks: it requires time and discernment.
 Indeed, the head of the tomato plant is not always easy to distinguish from a secondary branch.
-In addition, removing the suckers causes wounds for your plant.
-It is therefore strongly recommended to consider helping the healing with a dusting of maerl or a green clay wash.
+Furthermore, removing suckers causes wounds for your plant.
+It is therefore strongly recommended to consider aiding healing with a dusting of maerl or a green clay wash.

-Another vision is therefore not to prune at all and to allow the plant to fully develop.
+Another option is to not prune at all and allow the plant to fully develop.
 It will therefore need more space in the garden, i.e. 1 m between each plant.
 The fruits will be smaller but more numerous.

-A third solution remains the two-strand training.
-After pinching the foot 20 cm from the ground, only the two strands that form laterally are kept.
+A third solution is to train on two branches.
+After pinching the plant 20 cm from the ground, only the two branches that form laterally are kept.
 Then all the suckers are removed.

 You can harvest tomatoes 4 to 5 months after sowing.

-Reproducible seeds harvested exclusively in the Pot'à'Jo garden, a horticultural and permaculture market garden of 1500m².
-Everything is cultivated there with deep respect for nature and their inhabitants.
-I have been growing my own seeds from seed to seed for years.
+Reproducible seeds harvested exclusively in the Pot'à'Jo garden, a 1500m² horticultural and permaculture market garden.
+Everything is grown with a deep respect for nature and its inhabitants.
+I have been growing my own seeds for years, from seed to seed.